Cervicocranial syndrome: Cause

-The cause of cervicocranial syndrome is either due to a defect (genetic mutation or development of diseases later in life) or an injury pertaining to the neck: cervical area, that damages the spinal nerves traveling through the cervical region resulting in ventral subluxation.
+Cervicocranial syndrome can be caused either due to a defect (genetic mutation or development of diseases later in life) or an injury pertaining to the cervical area of the neck that damages the spinal nerves traveling through the cervical region resulting in ventral subluxation.
 Examples of cases that can result in cervicocranial syndrome are: car accidents, trauma, osteoarthritis, tumor, degenerative pathology and other numerous causes of vertebral instability.
 There is no single cause that can mainly cause cervicocranial syndrome.

 Genetic

 The genes GDF6, GDF3, MEOX1 used as examples, encode for making proteins that help with development.
 For example GDF6 gene plays an important role in bone development and joint formation.
 The mutation in these genes can result in Klippel-Feil syndrome.
 As a result of having congenital Klippel-Feil syndrome, the spinal anatomy of the individual will present abnormal fusion of any two of the seven cervical bones in the neck.
 This is considered to be an anomaly of cervical bones.
 It affects the functioning of cervical spinal nerves (C1 - C8) because of compression on the spinal cord.
 Spinal stenosis also adds damage to the spinal cord resulting in symptoms that are caused by cervicocranial syndrome.